xluren/pyzabbix/README.md

 a tool based  on zabbix api  to operate zabbix more easily

-zabbix api some likes restful api,it post a json to  api_jsonrpc.php and the server will return data with json formate which contains the infomation you need or some error infomation;
+zabbix api some likes restful api,it posts a json to  api_jsonrpc.php and the server will return data with json formate which contains the infomation you need or some error infomation to help you debug your code

 make zabbix post-data-formate  simple, it like followings: